Huynie/enneagram/README.md

 # EN-GRAM

 ![logo](../vue/readme/homepage.png)
-An enneagram personality test that tracks your mental health by comparing the history of your scores with your most recent scores.
+A personality test offering registered users features to track their mental health over time based on the enneagram health state system.
+Built using firebase for backend database and user accounts, ReactJS and React Query for front end data handling and components.

 <br/>